e-marshall/tutorials/book/background/4_tutorial_data.md

 | Sentinel-1 RTC | [Alaska Satellite Facility](https://asf.alaska.edu/) | COG (locally as GeoTIFF) | Local |

-We use Sentinel-1 RTC imagery processed by Alaska Satellite Facility's Hypbrid Pluggable Processing Pipeline (**HyP3**) {cite}`hogenson_2024_10903242`.
+We use Sentinel-1 RTC imagery processed by Alaska Satellite Facility's Hybrid Pluggable Processing Pipeline (**HyP3**) {cite}`hogenson_2024_10903242`.
 This is a processing platform that allows users to perform processing steps necessary for analysis-ready SAR data through ASF.

 From the [ASF HyP3 Documentation](https://hyp3-docs.asf.alaska.edu/):
 HyP3 is a service for processing Synthetic Aperture Radar (SAR) imagery that addresses many common issues for users of SAR data: